poetaster/planetos/README.md

 These originate at https://openrepos.net/user/15631/programs

-Most of these apps are already contained in other repos here.
-These I haven't had the time yet.
+Most of these apps listed above are already contained in other repos here.
+The ones in this repo I haven't had the time yet.